Magnetic Knife Strips

 How We Tested

 Magnetic knife strips hold knives of all shapes and sizes without taking up valuable drawer or counter space.
 Since we last tested knife strips, our favorite, the Messermeister Bamboo Knife Magnet, introduced a new mounting system and changed the shape and size of its magnets.
 We wanted to know whether the revamped strip met our standards—and whether it stood up to new competition.
-So we bought seven knife strips of different materials, priced from $15.30 to $154.95, including our redesigned winner; mounted them on a wall; and used them to hold our winning and Best Buy six-piece à la carte knife sets.
+So we bought seven knife strips of different materials, priced from about $15.00 to $150.00, including our redesigned winner; mounted them on a wall; and used them to hold our winning and Best Buy six-piece à la carte knife sets.
 We focused on models that were between 15 and 18 inches long; we’d learned in a previous testing that this was the best size for most kitchens and knife collections.

 A few features separated the best from the rest.
 While none of the strips were difficult to install, some were easier than others.
 Most models must be mounted on a pair of screws, requiring you to measure, level, and do a bit of experimentation to get the distance and depth of the screws just right.
 We preferred models that required no measuring or fussing and could be leveled and screwed directly into the wall.
 Once properly installed, all the strips were equally stable.